top of page

 Why These Exercises?

 Have you ever wondered why we would choose to do one exercise over another?
 If you're a client of mine, you might wonder why so many of the exercises you've seen before on social media don't feature in my training programme for you.
 First off, the fact you're wondering this immediately puts you way ahead of the majority of gym-goers.
-The idea that one exercise might be better than another would never even occur to most people training in a gym.
+The idea that one exercise might be better than another for their goals would never even occur to most people training in a gym.
 They just float aimlessly from one machine to another, perhaps picking the one they saw the big guy using last week.
-In this article, I'm going to try to explain the mental framework I use for deciding which exercises to do with my clients, and why I think they are the best choices, based on the best available scientific and practical evidence.
+In this article, I'm going to try to explain the mental framework I use for deciding which exercises to do with my clients, and why I think they are the best choices, based on the best available evidence.

 Multi-joint over Single Joint

 Research is quite clear in demonstrating that on the whole, multi-joint (or 'compound' ) exercises will provide more 'bang for your buck' than single joint (or 'isolation') exercises.
-This means they provide larger gains in strength and muscle mass.
+This means they provide larger gains in overall strength and muscle mass.
 An example for the lower body would be selecting squats over leg extensions (isolation).
 For the upper body, bench press over tricep extensions.
 Now, that doesn't mean that single joint exercises have no place, it just means they're not as important and shouldn't receive as much of our effort.
 I typically advise novices to just focus on the compound lifts until they reach intermediate stage.

 Okay, a few sets of curls here and there is fine..